GSA/piv-guides/_devconfig/ssh.md

 > _After each server you &quot;jump&quot; to, the output of **ssh-add –l** should always show the key.
 After you see the key, you may **ssh** to any other hosts in the environment._

-## SSH using Linux
+## SSH Using Linux

 ### Hardware and software requirements

   * A Smart Card reader
   * A PIV card
-  * A Linux or a Mac OS X computer correctly configured to use a PIV card for login, e.g. configure [**opensc**](https://github.com/OpenSC/OpenSC/wiki/Download-latest-OpenSC-stable-release).
+  * A Linux workstation or computer this is correctly configured to use a PIV/CAC card for login.
+(This process requires you to configure **opensc**.
+For additional information, go to [**opensc**](https://github.com/OpenSC/OpenSC/wiki/Download-latest-OpenSC-stable-release).)

 ### Procedures